 whether the language relating to Consensus Levels in the GNSO Working Group Guidelines requires clarification.

-The SCI developed language to be inserted in Section 3.3 (Notice of Meetings) of the GNSO Operating Procedures that provide for a waiver of the prescribed deadline for the submission of a motion for voting by the GNSO Council in certain circumstances provided certain specified criteria are met.
+The SCI developed language to be inserted in Section 3.3 (Notice of Meetings) of the GNSO Operating Procedures that provide for a waiver of the prescribed deadline for the submission of a new motion for voting by the GNSO Council in certain circumstances provided certain specified criteria are met.
+This waiver will not, however, apply to resubmission of a motion pursuant to the requirements, limitations and exceptions of resubmitting a motion in sections 4.3.3 and 4.3.4 of the GNSO Operating Procedures.

 In addition, the SCI developed procedures to be added as a new Section 4.10 (Voting Outside A Meeting) to the GNSO Operating Procedures that provide for the GNSO Council to be able to vote outside a meeting in certain circumstances provided certain specified criteria are met.